dd32/td-gh-ex/readme.txt

 4. Add Attribution for fontawesome.
 5. Add interlization missing.
 6. Update Pot file.
 @Version 0.2.1
 1. Change screenshot image
 2. Change Responsive and color image for webriti Theme
 3. Add footer copywriting setting
 @Version 0.2
 1. Change all function prefix and text domain to elitepress.
 @Version 0.1 released

-Feel free to use as you please.
-I would be very pleased if you could keep the Auther-link in the footer.
-Thanks and enjoy.

 ElitePress supports Custom Menu, Widgets and the following extra features: